Persib Bandung: Sponsorship

-Grounds

 Stadium

-Persib play their home matches at Gelora Bandung Lautan Api Stadium, after moving from Si Jalak Harupat Stadium.
+Persib plays their home matches at Gelora Bandung Lautan Api Stadium, after moving from Si Jalak Harupat Stadium.
 Gelora Bandung Lautan Api Stadium's design adheres to the international standards for stadium design.
 It has 38,000 individual seats.
 The grass used is Zoysia matrella (Linn) Merr which is of FIFA standard class.
-The stadium is equipped with; a football pitch, athletics track, offices, big screen and fireproof seats from Ferco Seating.
-The stadium has four storey with an area of 72,000 square meters, combined with other supporting facilities with total of 40 hectares.
+The stadium is equipped with football pitch, athletic track, helipad, four storey with an area of 72,000 square meters, combined with other supporting facilities with total of 40 hectares.

-It also has a total of 766 toilets, a VIP box with bulletproof glass, and a helicopter pad.

-In 2022, Persib secured a deal with Bandung ciity government to lease the stadium for planned 30 years.
+In 2022, Persib secured a deal with Bandung government to lease the stadium for 30 years.

 Training ground

-For the primary training ground and flat for players, Persib uses Persib Stadium at Ahmad Yani Road, which was formerly known as Sidolig Stadium.
+For the primary training ground and flat for players, Persib uses Persib Stadium at Jalan Ahmad Yani, which was formerly known as Sidolig Stadium.
 The training ground uses synthetic turf.

-In addition to Siliwangi Stadium, the Persib party was exploring the possibility of using Arcamanik Stadium or Pusdikpom Field in Cimahi.
-Djanur also hopes his team were able to practice on natural grass surfaces and not synthetic like Lodaya Field.
+In addition to Siliwangi Stadium, Persib management also explored the possibility of using Arcamanik Stadium or Pusdikpom Field in Cimahi.

-Support

 Supporters

-Persib Bandung have developed a strong following since their foundation in 1933.
-They have a large fanbase throughout the country and represent the Sundanese, mainly in West Java, Banten and in the Indonesian diaspora.
-Persib fans often refer to themselves as Bobotoh, this name comes from the Sundanese language, literally as; "people who turn on the spirit of people who want to fight (or animals who want to fight), supporters".
-They are one of the most popular clubs in Indonesia with 5 million fans.
+Persib supporters have a fan base that has traditionally grown since the club's founding.
+Their fan base is widespread throughout the country, particularly in western Java and the Indonesian diaspora, representing the Sundanese people.
+Persib supporters often refer to themselves as Bobotoh, a Sundanese term meaning "people who raise the spirits of people about to fight (or animals about to fight).
+This nickname started when they gave support on the sidelines of Tegalega Field, where the club started playing.

-Persib Bandung have several supporter organisations, including Viking Persib Club (VPC), Bomber Persib, Northern Wall, Frontline Boys, 26cc Boys and more.
-In 2021 the club's management announced the formation of Fansib Community as an official supporter in order to maintain closeness between supporters and the club, but its existence has drawn criticism from hardliners.
+The first organized supporter group was the Viking Persib Club (VPC) in 1993, which was the first supporter group in Indonesia and also started the development of hooliganism in Indonesia in 2000.
+Other organized groups include the Northern Wall, 26cc Boys, and Southside Terrace.

-Halo, Halo Bandung is a national song created by Ismail Marzuki describing the spirit of struggle of the people of the city of Bandung during the post-independence period in 1946, especially during the Bandung Sea of Fire incident, the song is always sung by supporters at every home or away match in build up the fighting spirit of the players.
+Halo, Halo Bandung is a national song by Ismail Marzuki which describes the spirit of struggle of the people of Bandung city during the Bandung Sea of Fire incident in 1946.
+In the first seconds of the match, the fans will sing this song as a symbol of struggle and resistance against opposing players.

-Notable fans include Oto Iskandar di Nata (Indonesian politician), Ridwan Kamil (Governor of West Java), Try Sutrisno (6th Vice President of the Republic of Indonesia), Kamidia Radisti (Miss Indonesia 2007), Arina Ephipania (lead vocalist of Mocca), Melody Nurramdhani Laksani (former JKT48 member), Bastian Steel (former Coboy Junior member), Nazril Irham (lead vocalist from Noah), Conchita Caroline (Sportcaster), and Ananda Omesh (Indonesian presenter).
+Notable fans include Oto Iskandar di Nata (Indonesian politician), Ridwan Kamil (Indonesian politician), Try Sutrisno (6th Vice President of the Republic of Indonesia), Kamidia Radisti (Miss Indonesia 2007), Arina Ephipania (lead vocalist of Mocca), Melody Nurramdhani Laksani (former JKT48 member), Bastian Steel (former Coboy Junior member), Ariel (lead vocalist from Noah), Conchita Caroline (Sportcaster), Ananda Omesh (Indonesian presenter), and Yolla Yuliana (volleyball player).